Christmas dinner: United States

 Fruitcake serves more as a national joke, often lampooned as an unwanted Christmas gift.
 The comic Johnny Carson once quipped, "The worst Christmas gift is fruitcake… There is only one fruitcake in the entire world, and people keep sending it to each other, year after year."
-Many foreigners are skeptical of this fact, but indeed there is some truth to it: Manitou Springs, Colorado, holds an annual event in which unwanted fruitcakes are tossed in a contest to see who can throw the "gift" the farthest, with the locals building trebuchets and contraptions that are forbidden to have an electric motor.
-An elderly gentleman from Tecumseh, Michigan once made national news when he presented his countryman with the fact that he still had a fruitcake his great-grandmother baked in 1878, and thus was over 130 years old.
-As of 2018, the same fruitcake is believed to be still at large in the care of one of his grandchildren, proving Mr. Carson had a point.
+Many foreigners are skeptical of this, but there is some truth to it: Manitou Springs, Colorado, holds an annual event in which unwanted fruitcakes are tossed in a contest to see who can throw the "gift" the farthest, with locals building trebuchets and contraptions that are forbidden to have electric motors.
+An elderly gentleman from Tecumseh, Michigan, once made national news when he revealed he still had a fruitcake his great-grandmother baked in 1878, thus over 130 years old.
+As of 2018, the same fruitcake is believed to be still in the care of one of his grandchildren, proving Mr. Carson had a point.

-Alcohol and cocktails (alcoholic and non-alcoholic) of all kinds are staples for both Christmas parties and family gatherings, where harder drinking is done amongst adults and children usually get served soft drinks or a non-alcoholic version of what their parents drink, drinks like the Shirley Temple.
-A typical menu would include any combination of planter's punch, Kentucky bourbon and the cocktails that can be made from it, wines from California, Washington, Virginia, or New York of many varying vintages meant to complement the meal prepared by the host, Prosecco from Italy, hard cider from New England and California, wassail, Puerto Rican or Jamaican rum, champagne and other domestic sparkling white wines, and for individual cocktails the alcoholic version of eggnog, the poinsettia, and the Puerto Rican coquito, a cocktail composed of large amounts of coconut milk and rum.
+Alcohol and cocktails (alcoholic and non-alcoholic) of all kinds are staples for both Christmas parties and family gatherings, where harder drinking is done among adults while children usually receive soft drinks or non-alcoholic versions of their parents' drinks, such as the Shirley Temple.
+A typical menu would include any combination of planter's punch, Kentucky bourbon and its cocktails, wines from California, Washington, Virginia, or New York of varying vintages meant to complement the meal, Prosecco from Italy, hard cider from New England and California, wassail, Puerto Rican or Jamaican rum, champagne and other domestic sparkling white wines, and for individual cocktails, the alcoholic version of eggnog, the poinsettia, and the Puerto Rican coquito, a cocktail composed of large amounts of coconut milk and rum.